-Get involved in the local Big festive Thank You and ring a bell on your doorstep on Christmas Eve - Essex-TV
+Get involved in the local Big Festive Thank You and ring a bell on your doorstep on Christmas Eve - Essex-TV

-15 Dec Get involved in the local Big festive Thank You and ring a bell on your doorstep on Christmas Eve
+21 Dec Get involved in the local Big Festive Thank You and ring a bell on your doorstep on Christmas Eve

-This week, Mid and South Essex Health and Care Partnership is launching the MSE Big Festive Thank You to spread some festive cheer and to recognise how people across mid and South Essex have come together to fight coronavirus.
+This month saw the Mid and South Essex Health and Care Partnership launch the MSE Big Festive Thank You to spread some festive cheer and to recognise how people across mid and South Essex have come together to fight coronavirus.
+People have been thanking their colleagues across voluntary groups and other providers.
+This year with so many restrictions on every day ways to celebrate we wanted to give people an opportunity to ring a bell (rather like clap for carers) on Christmas Eve at 6pm.

+We will be asking everyone to come outside and light a candle or ring a bell or doorbell for two minutes to spread some festive cheer.

 The original bell ringing idea was started by Lauren Sinclair from Scotland.
 The aim is to spread cheer by encouraging the community to stand on their doorsteps ringing bells at 6pm on Christmas Eve and we wanted to support this across mid and south Essex.